joserc87/SDV-Summary/README.md

 `DB_PASSWORD`

+##### Flask-mail

+As per flask-mail docs and your email server

-## Creating the database
+## Initialization

-Once the config file has been setup, run createadmin.py and createdb.py and follow the prompts.
+Once the config file has been written, run createadmin.py and createdb.py and follow the prompts to create the database structure.

+To run, the templating engine jinja2 needs `sdv\templates\analytics.html` to exist.

+Assets for image generation go in `sdv\assets\[subfolder]`.
+Assets used as-is go in `sdv\static\assets\[subfolder]`.